 The use of lipid-rich moisturizers will help keep your skin barrier intact and protect it from environmental damage, alleviating some of the redness as a result.
 You can also use products with calming ingredients to soothe that red, irritated skin.

-The Klairs Rich Moist Soothing Serum can do just that while replenishing moisture.
-This serum is formulated with Centella asiatica extract, known to increase skin’s healing process and relieve redness, which makes this serum perfect for those with highly sensitive and reactive skin.
-It also contains hyaluronic acid to hydrate and antioxidant-rich licorice root extract to protect the skin from environmental stressors.
+The Beauty of Joseon Calming Serum can do just that while replenishing moisture.
+This serum is formulated with centella asiatica extract, known to increase skin’s healing process and relieve redness, which makes this serum perfect for those with highly sensitive and reactive skin.
+It also contains panthenol to smooth and antioxidant-rich green tea to protect the skin from environmental stressors.
 Using a soothing serum along with skin-fortifying moisturizers will definitely help keep winter redness in check.

 On top of that, don’t forget to protect your face and cover it with a scarf when heading outdoors.
 We sometimes focus so much on bundling up our bodies that we forget to take care of our faces.